 Dr. Ashleigh Shelby Rosette is an Associate Professor of Management and Organizations and a Center of Leadership and Ethics scholar at the Fuqua School of Business at Duke University.
 Professor Rosette studies diversity, leadership, and negotiations in organizational settings.
 Her research has been published in top academic journals and featured in prominent media outlets.
 She received her Bachelor in Business Administration degree and Master in Professional Accounting degree from the University of Texas at Austin.
 She received her Ph.D. in Management and Organizations from the Kellogg School of Management at Northwestern University.
 Prior to academia, she worked for Arthur Andersen LLP as a Certified Public Accountant.

-Faculty Affiliate and Investigator of Mexican Education Reform project; Assistant Professor of Social Foundations at the Donald R. Watson College of Education at the University of North Carolina Wilmington
+Faculty Affiliate; Assistant Professor of Social Foundations at the Donald R. Watson College of Education at the University of North Carolina Wilmington

 Co-Director of Working Group on Educational Policy and Associate Professor of the Practice in Education